6 chamomile companion plants and what you should avoid

 Tomatoes thrive in various soil conditions.
 Flourishing fertile soil with a pH range between 6.0 and 7.0.
 Full sunlight and consistent moisture nurture their sprawling vines and abundant fruiting.
 Tomatoes provide invaluable benefits to neighboring plants by attracting pollinators, suppressing weed growth with their dense foliage, and adding richness to culinary dishes.

-Planting these plants next to chamomile have huge negative effects on the development of your plant.
+Planting these plants next to chamomile has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your chamomile.
 Because of these negative effects, we don’t recomment growing the plants below next to your chamomile.

 Strawberry